ShahramKhorshidi/system_identification/README.md

 python demo/run_identification.py --robot spot --solver nls
 ```

-The data from Spot quadruped includes 24,000 samples of the robot performing various trajectories, such as base wobbling, squatting with all feet in contact, forward-backward walking, and side-to-side walking.
+The data from Spot quadruped includes 10,500 samples of the robot performing various trajectories, such as base wobbling, squatting with all feet in contact, forward-backward walking, and side-to-side walking.

 ---

 ## Citation

-If you use this repository in academic work, please cite the following work:
+If you use this repository in an academic work, please cite the following paper:
 ```
 @inproceedings{khorshidi25icra,
   title={Physically-Consistent Parameter Identification of Robots in Contact},